nezaj/web-bitelog/src/data/notes.md

 sometimes when I'm out I want to indulge in a treat (like ice-cream, or trying canoli for the first time).

 I notice as long as my calories aren't too overboard (over 4k) I can simply make up for the excess by fasting the next day.
+As a bonus I feel cleansed the day after fasting.
-This is a bit emotionally taxing, but manageable.
-It's especially easier if I ate healthier food before the excess -- the nutrition keeps me fueled and satiated.
+Altthough it is a bit emotionally taxing, there is something rejuvenating about fasting.
+I notice fasting is easier if I ate healthier food before the excess -- the nutrition keeps me fueled and satiated.
 Perhaps one take-away is that even if I'm going to eat out and there are no healthy options -- ensure I ate healthy food earlier to reduce my excess appetitie and make it easier to